xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 ### 3. Background

 The user is unable to provide a reproducable case.
-However, the user is able to provide a thread dump.
+However, the user is able to provide a thread dump, and it is attached to the issue [[2.1]](#2.1).

 ### 4. Requirements